asengupta/avishek.net/_posts/2021-04-11-dot-product-algebraic-geometric-equivalence.md

 tags: ["Machine Learning", "Linear Algebra", "Dot Product", "Theory"]
 ---

 The **dot product of two vectors** is geometrically simple: the product of the magnitudes of these vectors multiplied by the cosine of the angle between them.
-What is not immediately obvious is the algebraic interpretation of the dot product, namely:
+What is not immediately obvious is the algebraic interpretation of the dot product.
+Specifically, this definition:

 $$
 \mathbf{A^TB=\sum_{i=1}^N A_iB_i}